Skip to Content

 Mother trying to help get a sick baby to sleep

-Thankfully, there are a few sick baby remedies and tips you can use to help improve your baby’s sleep when they’re sick.
+Thankfully, there are a few tips you can use to help improve your baby’s sleep when they’re sick.

 Sick baby has a fever

-10 Tips for Getting Your Sick Baby to Sleep
+10 Tips when Your Sick Baby Won’t Sleep

 1. Use a Humidifier